rand3289/OutNet/readme.md

-##  OutNet - you are the internet! (n3+? f+n3t? fn3t?
-VsemVsem?
-HomNet?
-Findnet?
-Authornet?
-Nondns?
-Disdns?)
+##  N3+1 - you are the internet!

 As computers get faster the need for large service providers should decrease, yet major corporations maintain control of your data by building more centralized services.
 Use of centralized services can be avoided by distributing the equivalent of the server parts of these services among users.
 Everyone can run a tiny search engine, a phone app store or a social network at home.
 This model requires linking many small service providers in a P2P network.
 Currently domain names allow you to find services on the internet.
 There are problems with using domain names for distributed services.
 Most users on the internet do not have a registered domain name that you have to pay for.
 You can not point your domain name to your home IP address since it may change.
 Domain names can be shut down by third parties.

-The alternative is the OutNet.
-OutNet is an open source distributed directory protocol designed to find conventional or distributed services on the internet.
+The alternative is the N3+1 (pronounced net one).
+N3+1 is an open source distributed directory protocol designed to find conventional or distributed services on the internet.
 Services such as web pages, game servers, ftp servers, messengers, forums, video conferences, P2P and distributed services.
-Another goals of OutNet is to decentralize the internet making it resistant to control and sensorship.
+Another goals of N3+1 is to decentralize the internet making it resistant to control and sensorship.
 A small bonus is you no longer have to pay to maintain your domain name.
-OutNet provides anonymity.
+N3+1 provides anonymity.
 Instead of a domain or a user name, a public key from a locally generated public/private key pair is used to identify you, your services and services provided by others.
 Your real name is no longer needed to provide or consume services on the internet.
 Your IP address however will be visible to the world unless used in conjunction with a VPN.

 ## Proposed service

-OutNet is implemented by a service with the same name that runs on your machine.
-It gathers and provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the OutNet.
-In addition, OutNet lists the types of remote services and local services you run such as your web sites, game servers and P2P services.
+ N3+1 is implemented by a service with the same name that runs on your machine.
+It gathers and provides a list of IPv4 addresses, corresponding port numbers and ages of nodes participating in the N3+1.
+In addition, N3+1 lists the types of remote services and local services you run such as your web sites, game servers and P2P services.

-When OutNet starts, it tries to contact some of the known remote OutNet severs.
+When N3+1 starts, it tries to contact some of the known remote N3+1 severs.
 It collects their information such as public keys and list of services they advertise.
-Local services can query OutNet to find a list of peers.
-Querying OutNet will return a response described below in pseudocode:
+Local services can query N3+1 to find a list of peers.
+Querying N3+1 will return a response described below in pseudocode:

 ```cpp
 struct Response {